maaelle/architecture_network_analysis/README.md

 ```

-This 2 databases serve to save to kind of data :
+This 2 databases serve to save two kind of data :

-- the first one serve to store all rejected URL
+- the first one serves to store all rejected URL
-- the second serve to store all accepted URL
+- the second serves to store all accepted URL

 This architecture permits to not predict 2 times the same URL, the user isn't harm by an execution cost provided by
 the prediction and the network catching.

-There is 2 ways for the user :

-- If a URL is in the reject list, the user receive a warning.
-- If a URL is not in the reject list, so the URL will fill an AWS SQS and will be verified by the AI in order to fill
-  the databases, there is 2 ways for this URL:
-    - If it has been accepted before, we analyse the next URL in the AWS SQS
-    - If it has not been accepted before, so the URL is totally unknown, so it pass in the 2 lambdas seen before, so
-      the network catching and the prediction.
-If the AI predicted this URL as a bad one, it fills the reject list
-      otherwise it fills the accepted list.

 This architecture save a lot of time for the user, but we need to improve continually our AI, we need refitting, so we
 searched ways to improve this AI.